Flights to Invercargill

 Best time to go

 As our most southern city, Invercargill has a naturally air-conditioned climate.
-However it's not a place of extremes - the average maximum in summer is 18°C, while in winter it's about 10°C. January is the wettest month; February and March are prime time; spring is lush - they even have a Spring Festival.
+However it's not a place of extremes - the average maximum in summer is 18°C, while in winter it's about 10°C. January is the wettest month; February and March are prime time; spring is lush - your videos of lamb antics will be an Instagram sensation.

 How much will it cost?

 This will depend on your tastes and what you want to do.
 As a rough guide, not including air travel and hotels, you should allow about NZD $100 to $150 a day per person for food and entertainment.